 Needless to say, after that debacle, I bought a proper roasting pan.

 My daughter told me that she usually has to add salt to the turkey meat, but it was perfectly seasoned.
-There were so many compliments on the turkey, I realized this is the perfect way to bake a juicy well-seasoned turkey!
+There were so many compliments on the turkey, that I realized this is the perfect way to bake a juicy well-seasoned turkey!

 Click here ► for my favorite side dishes for Thanksgiving!